Sam Yorty

 Samuel William Yorty (October 1, 1909 – June 5, 1998) was an American politician, attorney, and radio host from Los Angeles, California.
 He served as a member of the United States House of Representatives and the California State Assembly, but he is most remembered for his turbulent three terms as the 37th Mayor of Los Angeles from 1961 to 1973.
-Though Yorty spent almost all of his political career as a Democrat, he became a Republican in 1980.
+Although Yorty spent almost all of his political career as a Democrat, he became a Republican in 1973.